bhavinrana07/LaraAuth/README.md

 # LaraAuth

-A Laravel app with Login and Registration used standard features and components of Laravel.
+A Laravel app with Login, Registration and simple CRUD operations.
 ## About

 LaraAuth is built with [Laravel 7](https://laravel.com/docs/7.x/authentication) with user authentication, registration with email confirmation, password recovery, Remember me.
 Uses official Bootstrap 4.
 I've used Gate for the permissions.